 When installed by reputable roofing contractors, both asphalt shingles and tiles can last for many years.
 However, tiles, whether concrete or clay, can be expected to last longer.
 Shingles have an average lifespan of around 25 years, although they can last up to 50 years in certain climates and with the proper roof maintenance.
 However, clay tiles can last anywhere from 50 to 100 years, so they are a more long-term investment.

 Our choice for longevity: Tiles

 Asphalt shingles are often favored for the simplicity of their installation.
 Shingles are easy to cut to size, making them a good choice for roofs with unique shapes.
 Because they are easy to install, this reduces the cost of labor and often makes for a faster process.
 Clay tile roofing and concrete tiles can be difficult to install and easy to get wrong.
 They require a high degree of experience and skill, so the installation should only be done by a contractor with a reputation for tile roofing installation.

 Our choice for the installation process: Shingles

-Both shingles and tiles are low maintenance and don’t require a lot from homeowners besides regular roof inspection.
+Both shingles and tiles are low maintenance and don’t require a lot from homeowners.
+However, an occasional roof inspection can help you be proactive in caring for your roofing system, and prevent any serious damage before it occurs.
 However, shingles can degrade over time as a result of moisture, wind, and even sunshine.
 Homeowners may need to occasionally replace shingles or repair small leaks.
 Tile roofs are one of the easiest to maintain, and will only need to be washed occasionally to keep them clean and beautiful, as well as the occasional tile replacement for broken tiles.

 Our choice for maintenance: Tiles